xhf-F/cocoa_des_y3/README.md

 Python programming paradigm can help to avoid code repetition.
 In the des_y3 project, the base class `_cosmolike_prototype_base`, located at [\_cosmolike_prototype_base.py](https://github.com/CosmoLike/cocoa_des_y3/blob/main/likelihood/_cosmolike_prototype_base.py) contains almost all likelihood implementation.

 The YAML files should point to the dataset file (step 3) as shown below

-	path: null
 	data_file: DES_Y3.dataset

-	acc: 1
-	speed: 1
-	(...)
-Finally, the YAML file should also include the nuisance parameters, their priors, and reference points (initial distribution of points in the chains), as shown below (including fixed parameters)
+Finally, the YAML file should also include the list of nuisance parameters, their priors, and reference points (initial distribution of points in the chains), as exemplified below

 	DES_DZ_S1:
 	    prior: